-- R30 000 annual exclusion will be allowed on his assessment as a South African tax resident for the 3-month period from 1 March 2023 to 31 May 2023. - The unutilised annual exclusion balance of R10 000 will be allowed on his assessment as a non-South African tax resident for the 9-month period from 1 June 2023 to 29 February 2024
+- R30 000 annual exclusion will be allowed on his assessment as a South African tax resident for the 3-month period from 1 March 2023 to 31 May 2023. - The unutilised annual exclusion balance of R10 000 will be allowed on his assessment as a non-South African tax resident for the 9-month period from 1 June 2023 to 29 February 2024 multiplied by the inclusion rate to determine the taxable capital gain.
+The result is included in the taxable income for that year of assessment.
+Note that this will be done programmatically during the assessment process.

-5.4.5 INCLUSION RATE:
+6.4.4 INCLUSION RATE: